coolguyalex/coolguyalex.github.io/pages/rpg/blackcloaks/blackcloaks.md

 <br>
 ## Guild Initiatives
 ### Active Contracts
-- Assist the Ecologist: An ecologist is concerned that a bird's habitat will be destroyed.
+- Assist the Ecologist: An eccentric man is concerned with the well-being of some winged creatures.
 Help him relocate a breeding pair.
 - Investigate the missing Goats: A local goatherd claims some sort of horrible creature from the fog has been taking his goats.
 - Locate the missing Black Cloaks - A group of Black Cloaks went missing long ago while investigating rumors of a purported "Alchemist's Lair".